Vietnamese Pork Chops (Suon Nuong)

 • 5 cloves garlic finely minced

-• 1 lemon grass finely minced
+• 1 lemon grass pounded and finely minced

 • 1 tablespoon fish sauce

-• 2 tbsp Maagi
+• 2 tbsp Maagi or soy sauce

 • ¼ tsp salt